-- Gold is a metal that its price increases as the inflation rate increases.
+- Gold is a metal its price increases as the inflation rate increases.

 - The price of gold will be in a flat curve while the market and economy will be in a growth phase, and it will be in the growth phase while the economy drops.

-- It is inversely proportional to a countries economy.
+- It is inversely proportional to a country’s economy.

 - It can give you a two-digit growth rate if you buy digital gold, as you can trade gold in the commodity market.

 - Gold can be stored as physical, in the form of a Coin or Biscuit.

 - It has faster liquidity of converting into money.

 In recent times, the whole world is facing a financial crisis and economic slowdown, so as in India, owing to that the current price of Gold 24 karat 10 grams is Rs.
 47,819 as of 19th June 2020.

 The price of 24 Karat Gold on 31st May 2019 was Rs.
 3,234.
 So, in the last year, it has grown at a rate of 45%.
 The reason behind this is, the stock market crashed due to the economic slowdown which happened last year post-July, the gold price hiked nearly Rs.
 40,000 and owing to COVID–19 pandemic situation, the gold price hiked towards Rs.
 47,819.

 In the same way, there happened a gold price hike in 2009 – 2010 due to the 2008 economic crash from Rs.
 15000 to Rs.
 22450 in 2013, which shared a growth of 27% per annum.